orvalho/cat-facts-app/README.md

 ## Cat facts app

-Practicing how to write integration tests to test React Redux apps.
+Practicing how to write:

+-   integration tests to test React Redux apps.
+-   custom middlewares with Redux.

 Used cat-facts api (<https://alexwohlbruck.github.io/cat-facts/>) to get the data for my app.

 #### App